lai6699/personal-automation-lab/README.md

 # personal-automation-lab

-Experiments with SMS-based productivity tools and conversational automation.
+This repository contains small experiments related to personal automation and SMS-based productivity tools.

-This repository contains experiments related to personal automation and SMS-based productivity tools.
+The goal is to explore conversational interfaces and lightweight messaging workflows for personal use.

 This is a private learning project.